Eslourenties-Daban: Intercommunality

 Eslourenties-Daban is home to the headquarters of the Eslourenties-Lourenties-Limendous school union.

 Demographics

 In 2018, the commune had 353 inhabitants.

 Religious heritage

 The church of St. Martin dates from the 19th century.
 It contains furniture, a processional cross, a statue, and canopies, referenced in the general inventory of cultural heritage.

 Environmental heritage

 The lake of Gabas, a 216ha lake is used for irrigation and is a support of low water level.

 The commune also has an environmental pole for fishing intended for environmental education, and a Fishing and Nature House, with a showroom specially equipped for the handicapped.
-The Handi-fishing pole promotes the practice of leisure fishing for all publics and is specially equipped to welcome the disabled and has received the label Tourisme Handicap.
+The Handi-fishing pole promotes the practice of leisure fishing for all publics and is specially equipped to welcome disabled people and has received the label Tourisme Handicap.